justinchoi001/liferay-learn-0/commerce/developer/tutorial/implementing-a-new-basic-payment-method/README.md

 		}
     ```

-    >Because we are defining our own custom payment logic, this must be set to true.
+    >When defining custom payment logic, this must be set to true.

 1. `public CommercePaymentResult completePayment()`